 - They usually include cough and fever, and may also include headache, chills, loss of appetite, muscle aches, fatigue, runny nose, sneezing, watery eyes and sore throat.
 Nausea, vomiting and diarrhea may occur, especially in children.

 - In more severe cases, complications such as pneumonia may develop, especially for those at higher risk.

 - Most people recover from the flu within 7 to 10 days.

 - The best way to treat the flu is to drink lots of fluids (water, juice and soup) and get plenty of rest.
 Aches and fever can be treated with acetaminophen.

 - If taken shortly after getting sick (within 24-48 hours), antivirals may reduce the symptoms, shorten the length of illness and may prevent serious complications sometimes associated with flu.

 - In the northern hemisphere the flu season usually runs from November to April.
 There may still be occasional cases or outbreaks at any time of the year.

 - In the southern hemisphere the flu season is between April and October.

-Consult a doctor, nurse or health care provider, or visit a travel health clinic preferably six weeks before you travel.
+Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

 1. Get vaccinated

-4. Keep shared surfaces clean.
+d) Keep shared surfaces clean

 - Clean doorknobs, telephones and other surfaces that many people touch on a regular basis.

-- Fightflu.ca, Public Health Agency of Canada (PHAC)
+- Fightflu.ca, Public Health Agency of Canada

-- Information on Influenza, World Health Organization (WHO)
+- Information on influenza, World Health Organization